 This area is just as expensive as the “core center”, yet there is less rental demand as it is not yet known.
 This leads to lower rental returns, however, it is a much nicer area than the “core center”.
 I firmly believe that over time people will gradually prefer to stay here than in the traditional core center.
 Urban planning is better, prettier, and feels more premium.
 I’d say this is a good area for people who want a mix of lavish lifestyles without compromising location and quality.

 Personally, this is my preferred area to hang out.

 Fifth avenue can only go North.
-For now this area is still rough but new luxury buildings have started popping up, and more will come for sure.
-5th avenue is the beating heart of the city, so expansion in this direction is all but inevitable
+For now this area is still a bit rough but new luxury buildings have started popping up, and more will come for sure.
+5th avenue is the beating heart of the city, so expansion in this direction is all but inevitable.

 Forget about investing anywhere past the highway.
 It is vast, there is literally endless land for further development.
 If you buy something here, four years later there will be a new development that will be much nicer for the same price.
 It’s not a bad place to rent especially if you have a car, as it’ll be cheap, but don’t expect to make your capital work hard for you there.

-This 2-bedroom, 2-bathroom condo is in an older building in the core center of Playa Del Carmen, a three-minute walk from the beach.
+This real estate investment case study features a 2-bedroom, 2-bathroom condo in an older building in the core center of Playa Del Carmen, a three-minute walk from the beach.
 It is currently being sold with long-term tenants that are paying $1,500 per month.
 Here is a breakdown of the numbers.

 Yes.
 At about $2,000 per m2 ($180 per ft2) it is much cheaper than new developments due to the age of the building and lack of amenities such as a pool.
 However, the location trumps it all.
 On Airbnb such a unit would do well, and you’d probably end up with about 6% net yield after all deductions.

-A video Case Study of an Airbnb real estate investment in Playa Del Carmen
+Video: Airbnb Investment Case Study in Playa Del Carmen

 Who should make a real estate investment in Playa del Carmen?